guberti/tvm-arduino-demos/README.md

 Follow the instructions for installing the Arduino IDE on your operating system, and install the packages for your boards like normal.

 Note that the Sony SPRESENSE library has [a major bug](https://github.com/sonydevworld/spresense/issues/200) that will cause TVM to fail.
 This issue should be fixed in version 2.3.0 of the library, but until that occurs, you can use the [develop branch](https://github.com/sonydevworld/spresense-nuttx/compare/develop) for spresense-nuttx.

+For the Nano 33 BLE, running out of memory will cause the board to enter a bad state, in which it will not communicate with the serial port and new code cannot be uploaded.
+To fix this issue, double-tap the reset button to force the board to enter the bootloader.
+Note that this could only be triggered by a bug - if the model detects it has run out of memory, it will usually fail gracefully and flash an error code on the LED.